TUG Flap Breast Reconstruction in Austin, TX

 Once Dr. Fisher has removed the flap from your upper thigh, she will then transfer it to your chest and connect its blood vessels to ones either in your chest wall or under your arm.
 It is this part of the procedure in particular, severing the very small blood vessels and reconnecting them using a microscope, that requires advanced technical skills, experience, and microsurgery training.

-With the TUG flap technique, unlike a DIEP flap or a SIEA flap, nipple reconstruction can take place immediately, often without having to tattoo the nipple.
+With the TUG flap breast reconstruction technique, unlike a DIEP flap or a SIEA flap, nipple reconstruction can take place immediately, often without having to tattoo the nipple.
 The end result is a breast that looks, feels and acts like a natural extension of your body — because it is.